heutelbeck/sapl-server/sapl-server-ce/README.md

 API access requires "Basic Auth".
 Use the Web UI to add client credentials.

 The server is implemented using Spring Boot.
-Thus, there are a number of ways to configure the application.
+Thus, there are several ways to configure the application.
 Please consult the matching chapter of the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config).